Charlesbridge

 In lively and often humorous text, the book starts off with a thorough explanation of gravity and the role it plays in the formation of black holes.
 Paintings by Michael Carroll, coupled with real telescopic images, help readers visualize the facts and ideas presented in the text, such as how light bends, and what a supernova looks like.

-A Black Hole Is NOT a Hole is an excellent introduction to an extremely complex scientific concept.
+A Black Hole Is NOT a Hole is an excellent introduction to an extremely complex scientific concept for young readers interested in astronomy.
 Back matter includes a timeline which sums up important findings discussed throughout, while the glossary and index provide a quick point of reference for readers.
 Children and adults alike will learn a ton of spacey facts in this far-out book that’s sure to excite even the youngest of astrophiles.

-• Click here to read an interview with author Carolyn DeCristofano.
+Click here to read Charlesbridge's interview with Carolyn!

 • A Junior Library Guild Selection